Inklingo

 nounB1general

-Use 'concepto' when you want to talk about the opinion or estimation you hold of someone's character, abilities, or work.
+Use 'concepto' when referring to the opinion or estimation you hold about someone's character, abilities, or work, often in a more formal or intellectual sense.

 Two simple, stylized characters looking at a brightly colored apple between them.
 One character is giving a thumbs up, and the other is giving a clear thumbs down, illustrating differing personal views.